AlexELEC/docs.dev/content.en/docs/tvlink/docs/settings.md

     + «segment» has the same meaning as in «Streamlink».
 The time specified by the «#EXTINF» tag is used for the segment.
     + «targetduration» corresponds to «default» in «Streamlink».
 The time specified by the «#EXT-X-TARGETDURATION» tag is used for the entire list of segments.
     + «smart» is a mode where the program independently decides when to request an update to get segments without unnecessary waiting and to avoid making requests too frequently.
     This saves resources and speeds up the stream.
+    General description of this mode is provided <a target='_blank' href="https://github.com/AlexELEC/TVLINK-Releases/blob/main/docs/README_SMART_EN.md">here</a>.
-A detailed description of this mode is provided [below](/docs/tvlink/docs/settings/#smart-mode-for-hls-playlist-reloading).
+    A detailed description of this mode is provided <a target='_blank' href="https://github.com/AlexELEC/TVLINK-Releases/blob/main/docs/SMART-BUFFER-MODE-EN.md">here</a>.

 + «HLS Stream Data» – if activated, immediately transfers data from the segment to the output buffer during download.
 Channels open quickly, without prior buffering before starting.
 If disabled, data is transferred only after the first segment is downloaded.